ReString Scorecards Explained

 Power evaluates the string's responsiveness and energy return.
 High power means the ball flies off the strings with less effort from you.

-Zero leads with 9 for power, followed by Vivo at 8.
+Zero leads with 10 for power, followed by Sync at 7, and Vivo also at 7.

 Playability Duration